sbuschbach/CS51-Final-Project/README.md

-# cs51_finalproject
+# CS51 Final Project
-CS51 Final Project for Steven Buschbach and Cindy Zou
+## Steven Buschbach and Cindy Zou

+Our final project implements a basic text classification algorithm (Naive Bayes) to determine the author of an unknown document.